andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

       - All snapshots created from the volume
       - All volumes created from those snapshots
   - Encryption:
+    - not encrypted by default
     - by default is a Region-specific setting.
 If you enable it for a Region, you cannot disable it for individual volumes or snapshots in that Region
       -  A volume restored from an encrypted snapshot, or a copy of an encrypted snapshot, is always encrypted:
         - By default, the CMK that you selected when creating a volume encrypts the snapshots that you make from the volume
   - AWS CloudTrail event logs for 'CreateVolume' aren't available for EBS volumes created during an Amazon EC2 launch
   - DeleteOnTermination - determines whether to preserve or delete the EBS volume when EC2 instance terminates
     - Default: TRUE for root volume, FALSE for all other volume types